B-Mohammed2/canvas/README.md

 Scenario 8: Saving Images
 Given that I am on the canvas page,
 When I click on the "Save Image" button,
-The finished artwork should be saved as image of format (png, or Jpeg) in the curent device, to allow me to download and share my artwork.
+The finished artwork should be saved as image of format (png, or Jpeg) in the current device, to allow me to download and share my artwork.
 ![](assets/image/screenshot/user-stories/save.png)

 Scenario 9: Uploading Images